|

 him.
 Curses, foiled again.
 There had to be a way.

-Would it be possible to scare her so bad she'd have a heart attack?
+her so bad she'd have a heart attack?

 Nah, that wouldn't work.
 You had to have a heart in order to get a heart